llambiel/letsecureme/post.md

     sudo sed -i 's|PasswordAuthentication yes|PasswordAuthentication no|g' /etc/ssh/sshd_config
     sudo service ssh restart

-The next thing we do is to apply all the software updates and patches and reboot the instance:
+The next thing to do is to apply all the software updates and patches and reboot the instance:

     sudo apt-get update && sudo apt-get dist-upgrade -y && sudo reboot

-This will ensure that we get the latest available version of the software onborad, including recent bug fixes and especially security patches.
+This will ensure all software is up to date, including recent bug fixes and security patches.

 Let's log back in and enable the automatic security updates: